jhulten/jeffreyhulten.com/_posts/2009-04-15-nfjs-spring-2009-day-two.markdown

 The real joy of a rule engine is that you can move to fact-based evaluation of code instead of massive nested IF/THEN structures.

-Rules need to be discrete encapsilation of knowledge.
+Rules need to be discrete encapsulation of knowledge.
 For instance, "if it is sunny outside, you need sunscreen".
 The firing of a rule can result in the modification, addition or removal of existing facts.
 Facts are purely assertions about the problem.
 For instance:

 {% highlight test %}
 when: there are two people and they share a only one parent